Council budget

 What our council budget is

-At the Council budget meeting, any increase to the rate of Council Tax and any increase to service charges and housing rent is also agreed.
+At the council budget meeting, any change to the rate of council tax, service charges and housing rent is also agreed.

 What we spend it on

-Two thirds of our budget is fixed and spent on children's and adult services including:
+About two thirds of our budget is spent on children's and adult services including:

 - running our schools